 Your mood has a big role in your health, and one instant way to make yourself feel a little happier and more energized is by spritzing on a citrus perfume.
 Plus, on top of impacting your mental health, a 2011 study published in the journal Chemical Senses also found it can make you feel and seem younger.
 Bonus!

 Cleanses seem super healthy, but they’re actually quite the opposite.
 Instead of benefiting your body, you’re actually putting it at risk: According to Harvard Medical School, there’s no proof those weird celebrity-approved detoxes actually work.
 Plus, because they’re lacking in things your body needs to survive—like protein and fatty acids—they could cause some serious health problems.

 Don’t Skip Your Yearly Ob-Gyn Appointment

-Every woman knows going to the ob-gyn sucks: No one gets excited for that visit.
+Every woman knows that going to the ob-gyn is no fun: No one gets excited for that visit.
 But, it’s important: By making sure you hit up your yearly appointment, you can make sure you stay as healthy as you can thanks to the breast exams, pelvic exams, and pap smears.
 Sure, they’re uncomfortable—but they could be life-saving.